 "The Nonprofit Success Pack is now the foundation for our programs and we’re able to serve more clients because of improved efficiencies.
 It has decreased our client intake time by 62% at one facility and an entire day of data entry has been eliminated." - Heather Webster, CRM Specialist, Atlanta Mission

-Founded during the Great Depression, Atlanta Mission has worked to end homelessness in the Atlanta metropolitan area for close to 80 years.
-Benefiting men, women, and children, it provides multiple programs across four sites in the metropolitan area, each serving different segments of the homeless population and employ a holistic, customized, approach to address each individual’s physical, emotional, spiritual, social and vocational needs.
+Founded during the Great Depression, Atlanta Mission has worked to end homelessness in the Atlanta metropolitan area for over 80 years.
+Every day Atlanta Mission serves up to 1,000 men, women, and children, by providing multiple programs across four sites in the metropolitan area, each serving different segments of the homeless population.
+Atlanta Mission employs a holistic, customized, approach to address each individual’s physical, emotional, spiritual, social and vocational needs.

 Comprised of over 65 counselors, social workers, program directors, administrators, and community living assistants across four different facilities, the organization faced significant challenges in aligning their current case management system.
 With four different tracking methods and a variety of spreadsheets, municipal databases, files, and handwritten notes, data was frequently out-of-date or missing.
 This contributed to ineffective team coordination and communication, and a diminished client experience.
 Says Heather Webster, CRM Specialist: “There was no central repository, varying data and results, a lot of human error, ineffective communications between staff, but ultimately, we were challenged to serve our clients the way we wanted.”